VMS vs NVR Comparison 2024

 What tools would best serve your team and objectives?
 Do you want to monitor many locations from a security operation center?
 How many people need access to your system, and are user privileges important to your operations?

-“Our SOC operators can pull up video to see exactly what happened and share with security personnel while they’re still at the scene.
+“Our SOC operators can pull up video to see exactly what happened and share information with security personnel while they’re still at the scene.
 Security Center allows us to manage situations on campus more effectively.”

 An NVR is usually great for smaller environments that don’t typically experience much disruption.
 If an incident should occur, you’ll be able to look through recordings and find the video evidence you need.
 While some NVRs may come with search capabilities and other built-in features, they still won’t compete with the range of features available in a VMS.